RodolfoPelinson/Pelinson.et.al.2020A/Community Structure/Community-Structure.md

 Plotting pairwise comparisons coefficients and 95% confidence intervals for each species.
-There is a lot of code (I hope to improve it in the future\!) to get the actual coefficients and their respective intervals.
+There is a lot of code (I hope to improve it in the future!) to get the actual coefficients and their respective intervals.
 They are all in the file `coefs_for_plot.R`.
 We can call that file through the `source` function.
 You may have to download the file manually if you wish to run this code.